Open Enrollment for Covered California Ends on January 31, 2017

 Covered California, our state's health insurance exchange.
 Please use

-Covered California's Shop and Compare Tool for 2016 for more information or visit Covered California’s website at
+Covered California's Shop and Compare Tool for more information or visit Covered California’s website at

 Under the Affordable Care Act, insurance companies are no longer able to